Sprinting for Greater Gains

 One study had athletes run 30-second sprints and then rest for 4 minutes.
 This yielded fantastic results each time.
 If it worked for them, then it can work for you as well.

 Try doing this workout two times a week (maximum of three) and make sure that you give it your full effort for the entire interval.
 As your energy starts to fade, continue pumping your legs and arms as hard as you can.
-Just keep in mind that you will have four minutes to rest afterwards!
+Just keep in mind that you will have four minutes to rest afterward!

 Workout 3: Track Sprinter